Human remains found 40 years ago identified as member of The O'Jays R&B band - KRDO

 But the identity of who they belonged to remained a mystery for nearly 40 years until a partnership with the DNA Doe Project started in October.
 The organization provided names of potential relatives, who gave police Little’s name and a DNA sample.

-That sample was analyzed by the Ohio Bureau of Criminal Investigation Crime Lab, and Little’s identity was then confirmed by Dr. Lisa Kohler of the Summit County Medical Examiner.
+That sample was analyzed by the Ohio Bureau of Criminal Investigation crime lab, and Little’s identity was then confirmed by Dr. Lisa Kohler of the Summit County Medical Examiner Office.

 “It’s definitely nice that we can give some answers to the family and hopefully they have some sense of closure,” Twinsburg Detective Eric Hendershott told WEWS.
 “He had a life, and ultimately he ended up here in Twinsburg, with his life taken by another.”